claus-e-andersen/clanTopas/README.md

 # Assuming the phasespace file and header are called:
 #   Four-pi-detector-10011-Phasespace1.phsp
 #   Four-pi-detector-10011-Phasespace1.header
 # placed in some topas folder called ...
-Four-pi-detector,
+Four-pi-detector (see pn.full),
 # then you can read the data into a data frame as follows:

 pn.full <- "~//topas//examples//clan//Four-pi-detector//"